malusiTowo/TimeManager-epitech/readme.md

 ## Web Client

-Check out the backend [Readme](client/readme.md)
+Check out the web client [Readme](client/readme.md)

 ## Deployment

 This project uses [docker](https://docs.docker.com/) to package the application.
-The docker configuration in the **Dockerfile** file at the root of the folder.
+The docker configuration in the **docker-compose.yml** file at the root of the folder.
 The project is hosted on [Heroku](https://www.heroku.com)